Ali-RS/jme-vehicles/readme.md

 Probably a few more I can't remember.

+There are 3 cars to play with (see main class) and a test playground.

 The tyres use the pacejka formula.
 Currently only latitudinal forces are applied, but longitudinal code is there.

 Controls: